Dear Prospective Applicant:

 Tapan Patel, M.D., FACP, FASN, FNKF

-Program Director, Internal Medicine Residency Program Chief, Nephrology
+Program Director, Internal Medicine Residency Program, Chief of Nephrology

 Texas Health Presbyterian Hospital Dallas

-The curriculum for the Internal Medicine Residency Program at Texas Health HEB/Denton provides residents with comprehensive exposure to all aspects of internal medicine.
+The curriculum for the Internal Medicine Residency Program at Texas Health Dallas provides residents with comprehensive exposure to all aspects of internal medicine.